Get powerful virus protection

 Does anyone use an antivirus anymore?

 More people than ever use antivirus software even if they don’t know it.
 Microsoft Defender, for example, which is part of Windows’s basic built-in security, is bundled and automatically enabled on all new Windows computers.
+It’s so common that scammers are creating fake Windows Defender security warnings to trick people into downloading malware.

 Does antivirus really remove viruses?